 She forces him to write a book bringing her favorite character from his books, Misery, back to life.
 Paul is no longer writing for his career but for his life.

 Stephen King has long been hailed as the king of horror novels, and many of his books could be covered under this list.
-If you want to read more novels by him, check out this list.

 2.8 The Silence of the Lambs by Thomas Harris (1988)